Voronoi summation formula for the generalized divisor function $\sigma_{z}^{(k)}(n)$: Concluding remarks

 where, in the last step, we used \eqref{s2}.
 Employing the result \cite[p.~621, Formula (38)]{prud3} (note that $b_1=0$)

 in \eqref{7.3}, we get

 While this suggests an application of L'Hopital's rule as the next step towards obtaining \eqref{7.1}, we are unable to obtain \eqref{7.1} this way.

-We now mention an interesting thing we observed.
+An interesting thing we observed now deserves a mention.
 Note that proving \eqref{H_z in terms K_z} is equivalent to proving \eqref{integral_representation_H_z^(k)} in view of \eqref{line integral_K_z}.
 If one formally applies Parseval's formula \eqref{Parseval1} to the right-hand side of \eqref{integral_representation_H_z^(k)}, it \emph{still} evaluates to $H_z^{(k)}(x)$!
 This suggests that perhaps there exists a grand generalization of Parseval's formula which encompasses Vu Kim Tuan's extension given in Theorem \ref{parseval_extension_tuan} to accommodate the case where both functions $f$ and $g$ are highly oscillatory and neither one has its Mellin transform absolutely integrable on $[0, \infty)$.

-It would also be interesting to see solutions of the differential equation in Theorem \ref{hade} other than $H_z^{(k)}(x)$ and the integral in Remark \ref{other solution}.
-This is particularly important in light of \eqref{Hardy} or, more generally, \eqref{k=1 eqn}.
-Differential equations analogous to the one in Theorem \ref{hade} have played an important role in number theory and special functions.
-We note two studies in this regard.
-The first one is by Wigert \cite{wigannalen} and is concerned with our work in a forthcoming paper \cite{dmsv}.
-The other is by Everitt \cite[Equation (2.6)]{everitt} who considered a differential equation having as one of its solutions a generalization of the Bessel function of the first kind denoted by $J_{\nu, k}(x)$.

 Finally, it may be important to study the integral

 where $J_{\nu}(\xi)$ is the Bessel function of the first kind defined in \eqref{sumbesselj}.
 Indeed, for $\mu=\nu=-1/2$, it reduces (except for a constant in front) to $H_z^{(k)}(x)$ in view of the relation $J_{-1/2}(x)=\sqrt{\frac{2}{\pi x}}\cos(x)$.
 Similarly, for $\mu=\nu=1/2$, it essentially reduces to the integral in \eqref{hkzx-analogue} since $J_{1/2}(x)=\sqrt{\frac{2}{\pi x}}\sin(x)$.
 For $k=1$, this integral was studied by Hanumanta Rao \cite{cvhrao} (see also \cite[p.~437]{watson}) and appears in his work on self-reciprocal functions \cite{watsonself} and which has led to a large amount of research; see the survey on p.~5 of \cite{dkk1}.